infracost/docs/docs/features/environment_variables.md

 ## Environment variables to override cloud provider region

 The following environment variables can be used with `infracost breakdown` and `diff` commands to override the cloud provider region.
-GitHub App users can set these from Org Settings > Integrations > GitHub App > Run configurations.
+GitHub, Azure Repos and GitLab App users can set these from Org Settings > Integrations > Your App Integration > Run configurations.
 These environment variables cannot currently be set in the [config file](/docs/features/config_file/) as they apply to all projects, not individual ones.

 - `INFRACOST_AWS_OVERRIDE_REGION` for AWS
 - `INFRACOST_AZURE_OVERRIDE_REGION` for Azure